 :x

 Named tuples share several properties with regular tuples, including their immutability.
 However, they also exhibit some notable differences.
-One important distinction is that the keys of named tuples are objects of type Symbol, in contrast to the numerical indices used for regular tuples.
+An important one is that the keys of named tuples are objects of type Symbol, in contrast to the numerical indices used for regular tuples.

 # all 'nt' are equivalent